Species Introduction

 ✓ Expert Tip

-Use a timer to ensure consistent lighting schedules.
+Use a timer to maintain a consistent light schedule for your aquarium.

 Q: How do I recognise stress in Guppy Poecilia Ret?